Address: 7330 River Park Drive, Lotus, CA 95651

 10:30 or 11:00 AM (Refer to pre-trip email)

 Camp with us!
 Click here to learn more about complimentary camping for rafters before or after your trip!
-In addition to secluded woodland campsites, we also offer comfortable pre-set platform tents with twin beds, lofty comforters, sheets & pillows from $85 per night.
+In addition to secluded woodland campsites, we also offer comfortable pre-set platform tents with twin beds, lofty comforters, sheets & pillows for $99 per night.
 Additional campground amenities include men’s and women’s bathrooms with hot showers and flush toilets, camp store, games and free WiFi.

 Please note that camping reservations must be made in advance of arrival and check-in times are from 3:30 to 8:00 PM.